Chritical-Code/E-Dog/docs/development.md

 `forms.py`

 Custom forms can be defined, usually corresponding to a model.
-This simplifies how user input is defined.
+This simplifies how user input is handled.

 ## e-Dog